 It’s persistence, not genius nor talent, that actually guarantees success.

 We’ve grown attached to the idea that anyone with the right combination of skill and luck can make their fortune.
-Film’s like ‘The Social Network’ and ‘Steve Jobs’ fascinate with success stories of men who rise from obscurity into legend.
-2016’s biopic film ‘The Founder‘ tells a wholly unique tale of a rather ordinary man who without any exceptional talent or genius was able to adapt someone else’s idea into one of the biggest companies on Earth.
+Film’s like ‘The Social Network’ and ‘Steve Jobs’ fascinate with success stories of extraordinary men who rise from obscurity into legend.
+2016’s biopic film ‘The Founder‘ tells a wholly unique tale of a rather ordinary man who was able to adapt someone else’s idea into one of the biggest companies on Earth.

 Ever-optimistic salesman Ray Kroc (a steely Michael Keaton) spends his time travelling from place to place peddling gadgets and schemes.
 Discovering a surprisingly successful operation in San Bernardino, California in 1954 would soon turn around his run of bad fortune.